tobytwigger/laravel-settings/docs/_docs/integrating.md

 Integrating with Form schema generator

-## Transition from keys to class based
+## Transition from keys to class-based

-You can alias the old string key to the new class based name
+You can alias the old anonymous setting key to the new class-based name

 ```php
     \Settings\Setting::alias(\Acme\Settings\SiteName::class, 'siteName');
 ```

 Now, when you call `\Acme\Settings\SiteName::getValue()`, the class will automatically be replaced with the alias.
-This means there should be no friction when changing over to class based settings, since both options are viable.
+This means there should be no friction when changing over to class-based settings, since both options are viable.

 ### Removing the anonymous setting